linto-ai/linto-skills-optional/news/README.md

 The news skill is triggered by the following intentions: `news`

 ## Entities
-Here the supported entities for this skill:
+Here are the entities supported for this skill:
   * `type_international`, (default entity)
   * `type_cultural`
   * `type_music`